Look no collar!

 Vaccinations are important, but cats don’t need vaccinating against every disease every year.
 With feline enteritis (parvovirus) protection lasts a minimum of 3 years according to the book, but in trials all were still protected after 7 years.
 And Feline Leukemia infection is pretty much exclusive to young cats.

-Also forget about ‘starting vaccinations again’ and ‘vaccination amnesties’ – there’s no science to back this up the need for this.
+We don't believe in ‘starting vaccinations again’ and ‘vaccination amnesties’ – there’s no science to back this up the need for this.

 In the veterinary world big things are afoot!